bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 We've already seen a little of what PowerShell's help system can do when we were discussing parameter definitions, but that's just the tip of the iceberg!

 In the Unix/Linux world, we know that developers can choose to add documentation for their commands to a system's manual, and those pages can be accessed from the command line via the `man` command.
 When a developer writes no documentation, there is no `man` page at all.
-Because of PowerShell's parameter definitions, every command, function, and script gets at least a skeleton help entry, and as we've seen, we can view those with the `Get-Help` command.**BART -- I don't think we saw this before**
+Because of PowerShell's parameter definitions, every command, function, and script gets at least a skeleton help entry.
+We can view those with the `Get-Help` command.

 For now, our doubling function does nothing to provide any exploit documentation, and yet, it already has a basic help page which we can view with the command `Get-Help Get-DoubleValue`: